 - Olive oil or olive oil spray – just enough to saute the garlic

 - Original unsweetened almond or cashew milk – As I said before, I make this Alfredo sauce with milk instead of cream.
 Both almond milk and cashew milk are significantly lower in calories and fat than milk and cream, but they still add creaminess to this Alfredo sauce recipe.
-If you have a nut allergy, you can sub 1% milk in this recipe.
+If you have a nut allergy, you can sub 1% milk or skim milk in this recipe.

 - Freshly shredded white cheddar cheese, packed in tight – again, this deviates from the traditional Alfredo recipe, but using freshly shredded cheddar cheese helps to thicken this sauce without cream.
 Just be sure to pack it in tightly,